d-ries/linux-essentials/05_filecontents/100_solutions.md

-# Assignment on file contents
+# Solutions on file contents

 ## Task 1
 Find out why you should use ‘less’ instead of ‘more’